 Other than giving those who had to travel furthest preference in picking topics, LogFest is largely unstructured, in part because we don't know who or how many are coming until a couple of days before things start.
 LogFest is what the community chooses to make it.
 Because the official LLG meeting occurs during Logfest, some of the major decisions affecting the Lojban community tend to get made there.

 In 2005 and 2006, the annual gatherings started being held at science fiction conventions.

 The LogFest name for the annual gathering of Lojban enthusiasts was a holdover from Loglan.
 Sometimes it has been called jboselsla, but that was inaccurate and meant the celebrators, not the celebration. jbotersla was rejected as being the program items at the celebration-- such as the games, discussions, and speeches-- not the celebration itself as a whole.
 So jbonunsla was settled on as the name.

 Logfest 2015/jbonunsla 2015

-jbonunsla 2015 will probably be around the 4th or 11th of July somewhere in America.
+jbonunsla 2015 will probably be around the 23rd or 30th of August somewhere in New Jersey.
 The location isn't decided yet.